 Students may enroll in this course for either the fall semester, or the fall and spring semesters (but not the spring semester alone).
 Registration for both semesters is preferred, and preference in enrollment will be given to students who enroll in both semesters.
 The fall semester focuses on introducing the students to the concepts, structure, function, and vocabulary of the Medicare and Medicaid systems and emphasizes the development of client counseling skills.
 By the end of the fall semester, the students will be prepared and should be confident to tackle the more complex and difficult cases that they will receive during the spring semester.

-Attendance and Participation in client counseling = 50% of grade
+Attendance and participation in client counseling = 100% of grade

-Since this is a practicum course, a significant portion of the grade is dependent upon being present for the scheduled rotation sessions and the student’s actual participation in the counseling process.
-Elements for evaluation are the same as the fall semester: did student fulfill require attendance hours; did student accept and complete all counseling assignments; did student follow the client counseling protocol for each counseling session; did student correctly and completely maintain a client file for each counseling assignment, or properly up-date existing client files.
+(For this semester, the entire grade is dependent upon being present for the scheduled rotation sessions and the student’s actual participation in the counseling process.
+Elements for evaluation are the same as the fall semester: did student fulfill required attendance hours; did student accept and complete all counseling assignments; did student follow the client counseling protocol for each counseling session; did student correctly and completely maintain a client file for each counseling assignment, or properly up-date existing client files.
 The cases assigned to students this semester, however, will generally be more complex and more difficult than the fall semester’s cases, and will require a greater amount of time to complete.
 Because assigned cases will require several hours to complete and span multiple rotation sessions this semester, emphasis will be placed on creating and maintaining a comprehensive and up-dated client files.)